 You do not need any ‘artistic ability’ or to be a ‘creative type’ for this form of psychotherapy.
 In Creative Therapy we can use different expressive tools such as imagination, pen/pencil and paper, paint, crayons, pastels, collage, movement, gesture, posture, breath, voice, music/sound, modelling clay or other media, according to your preferences.
 There is no right or wrong way of working with these tools.
 The aim is not to create a masterpiece, but to use the tools with mindfulness and bodily awareness, before reflecting on the experience and what has emerged.

 Creative Therapy may be suitable for those who feel that something is lacking in talking therapies or coaching, or who struggle to process things just by talking.
-Clients can process their difficulties, gain new insights and build new strengths through a creative process, instead of simply talking about things.
+Clients can process their difficulties, gain new insights and build new strengths through an embodied and creative process, instead of simply talking about things.

 The four creative stages are: